emann615/LetsDefendAlerts/README.md

 # LetsDefend Alert Walk-Throughs

 LetsDefend is a hands-on Blue Team training platform that enables people to gain practical experience by investigating real cyber attacks inside a simulated SOC.
-Listed below, I have included links to walk-throughs that I created for the different alrets you can investigate.
+Listed below, I have included links to walk-throughs for the different alrets I have investigated.

 ## Web Attacks